-In this tutorial, we use the NNLS problem~\eqref{prob:Intro-NNLS-primal} as a running example to illustrate how differentiable programming, first-order methods, and duality theory can be integrated within learning-to-optimize frameworks.
-Our main contributions are summarized as follows: \begin{adjustwidth}{1.5em}{0em} \begin{itemize} \item We present a systematic overview of the theoretical foundations of differentiable programming, together with a review of major software frameworks and representative differentiable programming implementations.
+Our main contributions are summarized as follows: \begin{adjustwidth}{1.5em}{0em} \begin{itemize} \item \textit{Unified theoretical framework.} We present a systematic treatment of differentiable programming for learning to optimize, integrating cone programming, Lagrangian and Fenchel-Rockafellar duality, first-order methods, and representative software frameworks and optimization packages within a unified perspective.

-\item We examine how differentiable programming integrates with optimization.
-Specifically, we revisit cone programming and its core principles, discuss differentiable strategies for embedding optimization within this framework, present duality theory and fundamental first-order methods in a differentiable setting, and analyze PyTorch-based implementations for primal–dual cone programs with accompanying source code \footnote{Source code will be available at \url{https://github.com/convexsoft/AITIP}.}.
+\item \textit{PyTorch-based differentiable implementations.} We demonstrate how optimization problems, duality theory, and fundamental first-order methods can be embedded into end-to-end differentiable computational graphs through PyTorch-based implementations of representative cone programs, accompanied by publicly available source code.\footnote{Source code is available at \url{https://github.com/convexsoft/diffprog}.}

-\item Through representative case studies, we demonstrate the benefits of combining differentiable programming, duality theory, and first-order methods for solving linear and quadratic cone programs, supported by reproducible PyTorch implementations. \end{itemize} \end{adjustwidth}